World stocks edge back as COVID-19 cases climb

 "The reaction to very strong U.S. data in recent days will have seriously disappointed the bond bears, suggesting the good news is very much in the price.
 Against that, we still have vaccine concerns, a rapidly spreading virus and potential tax increases which have yet to be fully recognised and absorbed."

-The MSCI world equity index, which tracks shares in 49 countries, was 0.3% weaker, slipping further back from record highs scaled on Monday.
+The MSCI world equity index (.MIWD00000PUS), which tracks shares in 49 countries, was 0.3% weaker, slipping further back from record highs scaled on Monday.

 E-mini futures for the S&P 500 was 0.4% down, pointing to another day of selling in the United States after major Wall Street indexes on Monday drew back from record highs hit last week.

-Shares of Tesla Inc dragged on the market.
-The electric-car maker’s stock slid 3.4% after a Tesla vehicle believed to be operating without anyone in the driver’s seat crashed into a tree on Saturday north of Houston, killing two occupants.
+Shares of Tesla Inc (TSLA.O) dragged on the market.
+The electric-car maker's stock slid 3.4% after a Tesla vehicle believed to be operating without anyone in the driver's seat crashed into a tree on Saturday north of Houston, killing two occupants. read more

 The yield on benchmark 10-year Treasury notes rose as high as 1.6330%, up from its U.S. close of 1.5990%, but below their March spikes.
 The yield later eased back to 1.5924%.